D-o-d-o-x/Spikey/README.md

 This repository contains a solution for the [Neuralink Compression Challenge](https://content.neuralink.com/compression-challenge/README.html).
 The challenge involves compressing raw electrode recordings from a Neuralink implant.
 These recordings are taken from the motor cortex of a non-human primate while playing a video game.

+**TL;DR;** We achieve a lossless compression ratio of **4.445** using a predictive model that employs discrete Meyer wavelet convolution for signal decomposition, inter-thread message passing to account for underlying brain region activity, and Rice coding for efficient entropy encoding.
+We believe this to be close to the optimum achievable with lossless compression and argue against pursuing lossless compression as a further goal.

 ## Challenge Overview

 The Neuralink N1 implant generates approximately 200 Mbps of electrode data (1024 electrodes @ 20 kHz, 10-bit resolution) and can transmit data wirelessly at about 1 Mbps.
 This means a compression ratio of over 200x is required.
 The compression must run in real-time (< 1 ms) and consume low power (< 10 mW, including radio).

 ## Data Analysis

 The `analysis.ipynb` notebook contains a detailed analysis of the data.
 We found that there is sometimes significant cross-correlation between the different threads, so we find it vital to use this information for better compression.
 This cross-correlation allows us to improve the accuracy of our predictions and reduce the overall amount of data that needs to be transmitted.
+We sometimes even observe certain 'structures' on multiple threads, but shifted a couple steps in time (might that not be handy for compression?).

 ## Algorithm Overview